 The following customization methods can be used to produce fully supported customizations:

-Customization in the web application.
-For more information, see the Administrator’s Guide in Microsoft Dynamics CRM online Help.
+- Customization in the web application.
+For more information, see the Customization Guide for Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online.

 The Microsoft Dynamics CRM SDK, technical articles, and sample code published on the Microsoft Dynamics CRM Developer Center, and information released by the Microsoft Dynamics CRM Developer Support Team are included in the area of customizations using the Microsoft Dynamics CRM SDK.
 The specific actions and levels of supportability and upgradeability are described later in this topic.

 Use of the web services is fully supported.
-This includes: DiscoveryService, OrganizationService, Organization Data Service, SOAP endpoint for web resources, and the DeploymentService.
+This includes: DiscoveryService, OrganizationService, Organization Data Service, the OData endpoint, the modern app SOAP endpoint, and the DeploymentService.
 We strive to keep the APIs backward compatible but reserve the right to change APIs for additional features.
 Entity attributes may also change in future versions.
-For more information, see Write Applications and Server Extensions and Deployment Web Service in Microsoft Dynamics CRM.
+For more information, see Write applications and server extensions and Administer the deployment using the deployment web service.

 Modification of an unmanaged solution file is supported as described in the Microsoft Dynamics CRM SDK.
 Certain customization tasks are performed using these steps: